 - Eclipses are not good times to do any standard Lunar of Solar work, on a mundane or magical level.
 Their real-time energies are life-averse and toxic.
 Eclipses are the OG bad celestial omen.
 This is especially true when it is visible over any given geographical area.
 Think about the Great American eclipse from August 2017.
 Is America great again?

 Do NOT make a standard/ benefic Solar of Lunar talisman during an Eclipse.
 It won’t be good for normal Solar or Lunar things, in fact, it will destroy their desirable qualities.
 This much is obvious by the fact that the light they carry is blotted out, which is the defining point of the event.
 The Sun and Moon derive their power from the amount and quality of light they radiate or carry.
 Eclipses are an assault on that light, making them malefic events.

 Eclipses are malefic events for the Sun and Moon.
 The only thing you want to use Eclipses for is destroying, cursing, concealing, unconcealing, or banishing – but be warned, because you’ll likely need to channel it to direct it, especially if care isn’t taken to remediate, and again, the energies aren’t good or life-giving.

-To remediate Eclipses, the Vedic tradition offers many mantras for Ketu and Rahu.
-The upcoming Eclipse in Cancer on July 2nd is on the latter, also called the North Node, or Head of the Dragon.
-We often listen to the mantras on YouTube during the live Eclipse window.
+To remediate Eclipses, the Vedic tradition offers many mantras.
+The upcoming Eclipse in Sagittarius on June 5th is on South Node.
+We often chant and listen to the mantras on YouTube during the live Eclipse window.
 Energetic clearings and ritual salt baths are also recommended, especially for South Node Eclipses.